Omar-Abdelwahabb1/Scalable-Cloud-Infrastructure-Deployment/README.md

-# 🚀 AWS Sandbox Lab – Scalable Cloud Infrastructure Deployment
+# 🚀 AWS – Scalable Cloud Infrastructure Deployment

-This lab project demonstrates the deployment of a scalable, secure, and highly available cloud infrastructure using a broad range of AWS services.
+This project demonstrates the deployment of a scalable, secure, and highly available cloud infrastructure using a broad range of AWS services.
 It was completed in an AWS Academy Cloud Operations Sandbox environment, with a focus on hands-on learning and service integration.

 ---